Shayda Film Review: Amir & Zahednia Shine

 Sometimes, when a story is so personal, it’s hard to take a step back and see it in a rational way, and I think this might have happened here.
 Shayda is an enthralling watch in so many ways, but it also suffers from some narrative issues, the biggest one being the abuser, Hussain.
 The more we watch him interact with his wife and daughter, the less believable he becomes, as he feels like he was written as an evil antagonistic figure and not really given much depth besides that.

 “You can change your appearance but it doesn’t change who you really are,” he tells his wife when she gets a haircut.
 Later in the film, we see him stalk her, choke her, and threaten her with one liners that are so unrealistic to become nearly laughable, turning him into a caricature of sorts.
-It gets even worse at the end, where a completely unnecessary scene of violence makes him come across as even less believable, right before the film comes to its conclusion in an underwhelming, extremely rushed way.
+It gets even worse at the end, where an unnecessary scene of violence makes him come across as even less believable, right before the film comes to its conclusion in an underwhelming, extremely rushed way.

 A similar issue can be found with the other women at the shelter, who could have been such interesting characters if only they had been given more personality.
 One of them gets a backstory of sorts, but the others are clearly only there to help Shayda move forward as a character.
 This is such a shame when the very best moment of the film is a scene where the women are dancing together, finally feeling as liberated as they should as they’re within the safety of the shelter’s walls.